 2509 S Stoughton Rd

 Madison, WI 53716

 Should I contact or pay State Collection Service?

-The best way to handle this is to work with a credit repair professional.
-They delete millions of negative items every year from companies like State Collection Service, Inc. for millions of clients nationwide.
+The most effective way to deal with State Collection Service is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like State Collection Service, Inc. on behalf of their clients.